 The Multiplayer and Connected Gameplay category seeks games that promote a shared experience with multiple people at its core.
 This includes both online and local multiplayer games.
 Local games include traditional, turn-based play by sharing a controller and simultaneous play by having multiple people play using the same controller or multiple controllers at once.
 We are looking for games that are enticing to bystanders, encouraging those not playing to be a part of the experience.
-This can include the audience guiding the individual(s) playing, aiding the player(s) by sharing information, cheering for a close match, and anything else that can make a spectator feel invested in the game even if they aren't the ones directly playing it.
+This can include the audience guiding the individual(s) playing, aiding the pla yer(s) by sharing information, cheering for a close match, and anything else that can make a spectator feel invested in the game even if they aren't the ones directly playing it.
 Games designed with live streaming in mind that compliment game streaming culture are highly encouraged.

-Towerfall, DayZ, Rocket League, Jackbox Party Pack.
+Examples of Games: Towerfall, DayZ, Rocket League, Jackbox Party Pack.

-... you would like your game to be judged primarily by its multiplayer experience, both as a player and as a spectator.
+This is the Category for You If: ... you would like your game to be judged primarily by its multiplayer experience, both as a player and as a spectator.

-"Student Games"
+Optional Indication: "Student Games"